 We are also thrilled that we were able to create and nurture the Arts Magnet Program with the full support of our superintendent Dr. Hamilton, his cabinet and the Board of Trustees.
 Thank you.

-The objective of the Mount Vernon Performing and Visual Arts Magnet School is to provide an educational experience for children passionate about an art discipline.
+The objective of the Mount Vernon Performing and Visual Arts Magnet program is to provide an educational experience for children passionate about an art discipline.
 We utilize this passion as a gateway for preparation in college or conservatory training.
 We recognize that some of our students will pursue the arts and enter professional careers in the arts - continuing Mount Vernon's legacy of creating stars.
 We also recognize that others will elect traditional majors and contribute to our society as doctors, lawyers, teachers and in other professions.
 Either way, our goal includes educating the whole child and nurturing their self-esteem, confidence, and passion for learning.
-We also endeavor to nurture future patrons of the arts.
+We also endeavor to nurture future patrons of the ar

 Eighth-grader Judah Taylor, 14, talks about his role in a Netflix original miniseries called "Central Park 5" at Thornton High School which houses the Performing & Visual Arts Magnet School Nov.
 5, 1018 in Mount Vernon.